human-pangenomics/hpp_production_workflows/het_estimation/README.md

 For this metric only the autosomal regions are used.

 ### Results Availability
-A table is available [here](https://docs.google.com/spreadsheets/d/1SyyaY3vUzv89rCKqto9j0y5t6wE_Q8I5iMLlAJxTAbs/edit?usp=sharing) that contains the numbers and estimated values for all HPRC-Year1 samples.
+A table is available [here](https://docs.google.com/spreadsheets/d/1SyyaY3vUzv89rCKqto9j0y5t6wE_Q8I5iMLlAJxTAbs/edit?usp=sharing) which contains the numbers and estimated values for all HPRC-Year1 samples.